D4ttatraya/d4ttatraya.github.io/_posts/2020-04-18-Video-Technology-for-Streaming-Videos.md

 comments: true
 title: Video Technology for Streaming Videos
 permalink: /video-tech/Video-Technology-for-Streaming-Videos
+next-title: Streaming vs Downloading
+next-url: /video-tech/Streaming-vs-Downloading
 ---

 At the most and at vast, video technology is being used to deliver videos over the Internet.
-Delivering videos to the users using Internet is what we call video streaming.
-This delivery is achieved by the continuous and real time transmission of media from server to client, let media be video or audio.
+Delivering real-time videos to the users using Internet is what we call video streaming.
+This delivery is achieved by the continuous and real-time transmission of media from server to client, let media be video or audio.
+Just keep in mind, [streaming is way different than downloading a media file and then playing it](/video-tech/Streaming-vs-Downloading).
 It can deliver already produced videos also (VoD) or Live Streaming of events also.
-The most notable early use of video streaming was live streaming of *Summer Olympic Games in August 2008* using Microsoft's Smooth Streaming protocol, millions of people around the globe watched with millions of hours consumption.
+The most notable early use of video streaming was live streaming of *Summer Olympic Games in August 2008* using Microsoft's Smooth Streaming protocol, millions of people around the globe watched consuming millions of hours.

 ## Technologies Involved
 There are lots of sub-technologies involved in making video streaming possible.
 Here some high-level technologies used for video streaming: